abrtz/ensemble_strategies_for_misogynous_and_sexist_meme_detection/README.md

 ## README
 - [ ] Add instructions on how to set up the project, how to run your code and what to expect as an output.

+## Requirements

+Experiments ran in Python 3.13.4. \\
+All required libraries and versions are provided in the requirements.txt file.
+Run the following command to install them.

+`pip install -r requirements.txt`